-REMOTE MADAGASCAR BIRDING TOUR: DETAILED ITINERARY
+MADAGASCAR WITH A DIFFERENCE TOUR: DETAILED ITINERARY

-Remote Madagascar: Day 2 This morning we will take the ferry across the broad mouth of the Betsiboka River to Katsepy.
+Madagascar with a Difference: Day 2 This morning we will take the ferry across the broad mouth of the Betsiboka River to Katsepy.
 Once at Katsepy, we will board our four-wheel-drive vehicles and make our way to Lac Kinkony.
 This is a truly remote area that can only be reached with four-wheel-drive vehicles and then a boat trip.
 It is also one of the most intact wetlands in western Madagascar and holds a number of rare and threatened species.
 We will arrive at our comfortable camp late in the afternoon for a two nights stay.

 During the day we may well encounter such interesting birds as Dimorphic Egret, Madagascan Kestrel, White-fronted Plover, Madagascan Pratincole, Madagascan Sandgrouse, Malagasy Turtle Dove, Greater and Lesser Vasa Parrots, Grey-headed Lovebird, Madagascan Cuckoo, Madagascan Coucal, Olive (or Madagascan) Bee-eater, Madagascan Bush Lark, Madagascan Wagtail, Madagascan Bulbul, Sickle-billed and Chabert’s Vangas, Madagascan Magpie-Robin, Madagascan Cisticola, Common Jery, Malagasy Paradise Flycatcher, Souimanga Sunbird, Malagasy Green Sunbird, Madagascan Mannikin, the colourful Sakalava Weaver, Red Fody and Crested Drongo.
 We may well also encounter a small group of the attractive Decken’s Sifaka.

-Remote Madagascar: Day 3 During 2002 the poorly known Sakalava Rail was discovered in the remote wetlands around Lac Kinkony, south of Majunga, confirming that the species was still extant.
+Madagascar with a Difference: Day 3 During 2002 the poorly known Sakalava Rail was discovered in the remote wetlands around Lac Kinkony, south of Majunga, confirming that the species was still extant.
 This poorly-known species was only reliably recorded five times in the 20th century, and until very recently, had barely been seen by a western ornithologist.
 Today, we will explore the tall Phragmites-choked wetlands by pirogues (dug-out canoes), and as we pick our way through the numerous small channels, surrounded by tall reeds, we should soon find the furtive Sakalava Rail.

-Remote Madagascar: Day 5 From Majunga we head off inland towards the extremely remote Madagascan Pochard area, but we will break our journey for a night at Antsohihy for an overnight stay.
+Madagascar with a Difference: Day 5 From Majunga we head off inland towards the extremely remote Madagascan Pochard area, but we will break our journey for a night at Antsohihy for an overnight stay.

 It is quite an adventure to reach the site as the roads are pretty rough and almost non-existent in places.
-We will make a few stops at wetlands on the way where we are likely to find a few new species such as Hottentot Teal, the declining Malagasy Harrier, Brown-throated Sand Martin, Madagascan Cisticola, the sneaky Grey Emu-tail, Madagascan Mannikin and, with luck, a Baillon’s Crake.
+We will make a few stops at wetlands on the way where we are likely to find a few new species such as Hottentot Teal, the declining Malagasy Harrier, Brown-throated Martin, Madagascan Cisticola, the sneaky Grey Emu-tail, Madagascan Mannikin and, with luck, Baillon’s Crake.

 Whilst looking for the pochard, we should also find the increasingly rare Meller’s Duck and Madagascan Grebe, as well as Red-knobbed Coot.